afixoftrix/distilled-countries/README.md

 ## Project Explanation

-Improvements to this application can start from the
+Countries app works by requesting countries data from an endpoint on load into clickable cards.
+On selection (click) of a country, the user is lead to a separate page which makes a separate request for the details of the clicked country.

+As per design reqs, the app has two main pages --the homepage that lists countries, and a subpage for individual countries.
+Routing in the application is taken care of automatically by nextjs framework.

+For styling, css module are used with unique names to allow easy identification of elements while inspecting the app using developer tools in a browser (I find this very useful for debugging).
+CSS modules was chosen as the styler of choice since it is what Nextjs uses in their tutorial (and because I've never used it myself --a seasoned styled-components user).

+The app relies on Nextjs's framework as well as some css choices to help SEO.
+For instance, the `Image` component provided by the framework is used instead of the regular html `img` tag.
+The components has optimization options that can further enhance page load besides its already included lazy-loading features.

+It is also important to note that nexjs also implements code splitting strategies right out of the box so no need to use `Suspense`...

+Testing is done with the react-testing-library and Jest.
+Coverage provided  in this app is quite insignificant and useless at the moment.

 ## To-do's

-Updates:
+Current:
-[] Implement a better loader and loading state
+- Implement a better loader and loading state
-[] Add default flag image for when flag request fails [] More code coverage
+- Add default flag image for when flag request fails
+- Improved and better code coverage

-Features:
+Future Features:
-[] Add map feature to show where location of country is.
+- Add map feature to show where location of country is.
-[] Sorting and search functionality
+- Sorting and search functionality